yijungkkim/NLP_analysis/README.md

 # NLP_analysis

-Repo for 2022 Natural Language Processing project using Daily Experiences and Well-being Study (Fingerman et al. 2019).
+This repo contains Python and R codes for 2022 Natural Language Processing project.
 This project analyzed 4,032 sound snippets to examine model older adults' daily social interactions and linguistic patterns.